HarseesKaur/Competitive-Analysis-for-a-Local-Hospitality-Business/README.md

 We have analysed 2 datasets catering to different purposes for a better assessment

-## Dataset 1: Yearly performance Analysis
+## Dataset 1: Yearly Performance Analysis
 Structure: Includes columns for Date, Revenue, Month, Year, and RevPAR.

 1.Historical Performance Analysis: Analyse the hotel’s business performance in terms of revenue over the years from 2013 to 2016.